tmathov/tamaramathov/source/resume/index.md

 #### Translation

 - 2021-Present.
 Balanz Collection - Contemporary Art
-    Translation of catalogs and institutional texts.
+    Spanish to English translation of catalogs and institutional texts.

 - 2018-Present.
 Parque de la Memoria, CABA.
-    Translation of catalogs, room texts, and institutional texts.
+    Spanish to English translation of catalogs, room texts, and institutional texts.

 - 2017-Present.
-Translation of academic articles for researchers at CONICET, Instituto Gino Germani and CEDES.
+Spanish to English translation of academic articles for researchers at CONICET, Instituto Gino Germani and CEDES.

 #### Text Editing